Tangy Barbecue Wings Recipe

 - Preheat oven to 375°.
 Using a sharp knife, cut through the two wing joints; discard wing tips.
 Arrange remaining wing pieces in two greased 15x10x1-in. baking pans.
 Bake 30 minutes; drain.
 Turn wings; bake 20-25 minutes longer or until juices run clear.

-- Meanwhile, in a large saucepan, combine ketchup, vinegar, honey, molasses, pepper sauce, salt, Worcestershire sauce, onion powder and chili powder; if desired, stir in liquid smoke.
-Bring to a boil.
+- Meanwhile, in a large saucepan, combine remaining ingredients; bring to a boil.
 Reduce heat; simmer, uncovered, 30 minutes, stirring occasionally.

 - Drain wings.
 Place one-third of the chicken in a 5-qt. slow cooker; top with one-third of the sauce.
 Repeat layers twice.
 Cook, covered, on low 3-4 hours.
 Stir before serving.
-Yield: about 2 dozen.
+Yield: about 2 dozen wings.

 Medium-Bodied White Wine